zacharygriffee/dagify/readme.md

   Subscribes to changes.
 The observer can be a function or an object with `next`, `error`, and `complete` callbacks.
 The initial value is emitted asynchronously.

 - **skip.subscribe(observer):**
-  Works like `subscribe` but skips the initial emission.
+  Works like `subscribe` but skips the immediate initial emission.

 - **subscribeOnce(observer):**
   Subscribes to the node and automatically unsubscribes after the first emission.

+- **once.subscribe(observer):**
+  An alternative interface for a one-time subscription that automatically unsubscribes after the first update.

 - **error(err):**
   Manually triggers error notifications for the node.